When My World Was Young 1945-56 The Yellow Brick Road 1956-60 What a Wonderful Town 1960-61

-The ethnic neighborhoods that had once given me a sense that I was living apart from the U.S. of A. - and, thus, insulated from some of the more repugnant and dangerous aspects of Middle America (not entirely a fantasy) were almost gone.
+The ethnic neighborhoods which had once given me a sense that I was living apart from the U.S. of A. and, thus, insulated from some of the more repugnant and dangerous aspects of Middle America (not entirely a fantasy) were almost gone.
 Our part of the Upper West Side had lost its Latinos, many Irish had fled Washington Heights and were long-gone from Third Avenue, the German and Czech population of Yorkville was reduced to dying pensioners, the Ukrainians had left the East Village, Little Italy was dying and on it went.
+(But the Chinese not only stood their ground, their old Chinatown enclave was spreading.)
 A kind of homogenization had taken place in Manhattan, so that from north of Canal Street to the upper reaches of Central Park there was a more or less pervasive cultural sameness vestiges of ethnic and racial minorities notwithstanding.

-The Bicentennial celebrations and other events provided an opportunity for the
+Bicentennial celebrations and other events provided an opportunity

 112 West 76th, ground floor entrance

-However, this time maybe he was onto something.
-The rent was very good, Tom lacked any obvious signs that might have inclined me to believe he was an axe murderer...and much as I liked my present apartment, there was no way I could argue that moving away from 80th Street to the mid-Seventies wasn't a big plus.
-Aside from the obviously rough nature of the neighborhood above 79th Street, the walk down to 75th and Amsterdam, where the bars were centered, presented its own problems - street lighting was still patchy and dim, and whether one went down Columbus Avenue or Amsterdam, each one required passing large, dark playgrounds where dope dealers and gangs of kids often lurked.
+Aside from the obviously rough nature of the neighborhood above 79th Street, the walk down to 75th and Amsterdam, where the bars were centered, presented its own problems street lighting was still patchy and dim, and whether one went down Columbus Avenue or Amsterdam, each one required passing large, dark playgrounds where dope dealers and gangs of kids often lurked.

 While I was taking a deep breath getting ready to say, weeeeell, I think so, Chuck had already sent Tom to tell the landlady, yes.